hulvdan/cookier/TASKS_HULVDAN.md

-x codegen so that i won't fail upon adding new EffectConditionType x buying item that gives StatType_FREE_REROLLS should give reroll in shop immediately x fix: if game runs slow, skip fixed frames
+x codegen so that i won't fail upon adding new EffectConditionType x buying item that gives StatType_FREE_REROLLS should give reroll in shop immediately x fix: if game runs slow, skip fixed frames x added more weapons for development
-- fix: in SHOP when hovering right player's item, counters of left ones appear above it! they shouldn't! x added more weapons for development
   + fire/lightning wands for elemental dmg
   + slingshot for bouncing